bg-write/koopa-vgm/content/case-study.md

 ## 🎯 **Scenario: What is "Koopa"?** {#scenario-what-the-heck-is-koopa}

 Hey there.
 My name is Brady Gerber.
 I'm a writer and music journalist who contributes to New York Magazine, Pitchfork, The Hollywood Reporter, and more (check out [my past work](https://bradygerber.com/)) and I'm writing a book proposal about the history and evolution of video game music (VGM).

-I have a software engineering background, I write about AI (I recently published a guide on using AI not terribly: [*The Elements of Artificial Intelligence*](https://bradygerber.com/the-elements-of-artificial-intelligence/)), and I just earned my [Google Data Analytics Professional Certificate](https://grow.google/certificates/data-analytics/), since I'm getting more into data analytics.
+I also have a software engineering background, I write about AI (I recently published a guide on using AI not terribly: [*The Elements of Artificial Intelligence*](https://bradygerber.com/the-elements-of-artificial-intelligence/)), and I just earned my [Google Data Analytics Professional Certificate](https://grow.google/certificates/data-analytics/), since I'm getting more into data analytics.

 I want to use my skills and new knowledge to expand my book research and understand what VGM I've deemed historically important (which you can't neatly quantify), what VGM is actually popular (which you can), and the relationship between the two.

-**The question:** Can I use public music streaming data to help me expand and create a "new" modern VGM canon, and would I be shocked by the results?
+**The question:** Can I use public music streaming data to help me create and expand a "new" list of the most beloved VGM of all time, and would I be shocked by the results?

 I'm organizing the results like my own Billboard Hot 100 chart.
 I'm calling it "Koopa."

 Yes, [*that* Koopa](https://en.wikipedia.org/wiki/Koopa_Troopa).

-> **Spoiler:** I wasn't too shocked by the results, but the big picture analysis is interesting.
-A LOT of Mario.
-I also grossly underestimated how much people love Cyberpunk 2077 and ULTRAKILL.
-You can jump ahead to see the [final results](/).

 ---